 A clear call-to-action

-Each collection with 10-200 products
+Each collection should contain around 10-200 products

 Consistent use of variant attributes in Shopify to make filters easy to use (eg avoid Colour, colour, color)